-Please make sure your child is checking the website, specifically "calendario" when he/she is absent.
+Please make sure your child is checking the website and/or schoology specifically "calendario" when he/she is absent.
 They will feel better prepared for class when they return and will be able to stay on top of their work when they are absent.

 If your child struggles, he/she should be working on something Spanish EVERY NIGHT.
-It could be as simple as re-writing the vocabulary words we are working on, downloading additional handouts or re-doing worksheets we've already done, working extra on the take-home tutor, make flashcards, re-write the notes, and listen to the song on the youtube.
+It could be as simple as re-writing the vocabulary words we are working on, downloading additional handouts or re-doing worksheets we've already done, working extra online, make flashcards, re-write the notes, and listen to the song on the youtube.

 Dear Parent or Guardian,

 ¡Hola! and ¡Bienvenidos a la clase de español!
 I am Profesora Butler and I will be your child’s Spanish teacher over the next semester.
 Parents play a crucial role in a child’s success in school and in my class, even if you may not know Spanish.
 Here are some ways you can help your child be successful:

 - Have your child tell you three-five new words from Spanish class each day.

 - Ask about his/her homework.
 Even if I have not assigned something, s/he could be re-writing notes, saying vocabulary out loud, practice flashcards, going to the textbook website for additional resources, etc.